snmoore/doodles-c/README.md

 Generate the first 13 terms of the Fibonacci sequence:
     0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...

+## fnv_hash
+32-bit and 64-bit FNV-1a hash algorithms

 ## insertion_sort
 Sort an array of values using insertion sort